-Stool that is almost black with a thick consistency may be caused by bleeding in the upper digestive tract.
-The most common medical conditions that cause dark, tar-like stool includes duodenal or gastric ulcer, esophageal varices, Mallory Weiss tear (which can be linked with alcoholism), and gastritis.
+Stool that is almost black, dark or tarry with a thick consistency may be an indication of bleeding in the upper part of the gastrointestinal tract.
+The most common medical conditions that cause dark, tar-like stool includes duodenal or gastric ulcer, esophageal varices, Mallory-Weiss tear (which can be linked with alcoholism) and gastritis.

 Certain foods, supplements, and medications can temporarily turn stool black.
 These include: